 Basics of Recovery with Proper Nutrition

-While individual needs will vary, the basics of nutrition are applied to every individual.
+While individual needs will vary, the basics of nutrition are applied to every person.
 According to Christian Nordqvist on MedicalNewsToday.com, all living creatures need nutrients found in food to survive and continue living.
 After addiction, the levels of nutrients in the blood might be low due to the substance, but a healthy change to include proper nutrition during addiction recovery will turn around the problems.

 The Southern Illinois University School of Medicine suggests eating three meals per day with a focus on variety and nutritious foods.
 While specific recommendations will vary based on personal health and nutritional needs, the basic diet should focus on eating a combination of whole grains, fruits, vegetables, lean protein, and healthy fats.